JanJaapPoos/SBRUV/README.md

 # SBRUV

-SBRUV is a copy of StereoMorph with some bug fixes and some convenience functions for making the StereoBRUV tutorial run smoothly.
+SBRUV is a copy of StereoMorph with some bug fixes, faster implementation of several key functions, and some convenience functions,  for making the StereoBRUV tutorial run smoothly.

 # StereoMorph